-My Aunt Eleanor was an excellent cook!
-She taught me how to make potato salad when I was about 15.
-This is a basic recipe, which can be tweaked however you like.
-It's an oldie but a goodie.
 My husband begs me to make this whenever we have fresh potatoes, but I make it whenever I want to remember my feisty Aunt Eleanor.
 Everything she cooked was delicious and she was the hostess with the mostess.

 Ingredients

-• 10 medium potatoes, peeled, cubed
+- 10 medium potatoes (approx. 5 lbs), peeled, cubed

-• 4 hard boiled eggs, chopped
+- 2-3 (to taste) hard boiled eggs, chopped

-• Mayonnaise - about 2-2 1/2 cups - you'll add to your taste
+- Mayonnaise - about 2 cups - you'll add to your taste

-• 2-3 TBL yellow mustard
+- 2 TBL yellow mustard

-• 1/2 green pepper, chopped fine
+- 1/2 green pepper, chopped fine

-• 1-2 stalks celery, chopped fine
+- 2 stalks celery, chopped fine

-• 1 jar pimentos
+- 1 small (2 oz) jar pimentos

-• Dill pickle relish to taste
+- Dill pickle relish to taste

-• Salt/pepper to taste
+- Salt/pepper to taste

-• Pinch or 2 of herb, such as basil or oregano, to taste
+- Pinch or 2 of herb, such as basil or oregano, to taste

 1. Boil the potatoes in a large soup pot, until tender - about 15-20 minutes.
 Drain and move to very large mixing bowl.

 2. One by one, add the chopped vegetable ingredients and the jar of pimentos.
 Add the yellow mustard at this point, too.
+A little pickle juice or pimento jar juice can be added for flavor.

 3. Gently toss the mixture - you want to keep the potatoes chunky.
-(You do NOT want mashed potatoes.)
+(You do not want mashed potatoes.)

 4. Gradually add mayonnaise to your taste.
 Fold it in.
 Do not stir.